 That memory came back to me on our trip to the Faroe Islands.
 On America’s Independence Day, Steve and I set out on a small ferry from Sørvágur across choppy waters to the small island of Mykines (pronounced “Mitchiness”).
 A short but tricky hike took us west from the village and across a bridge to the sister island Mykines Hólmur, known for its lighthouse and bird colonies.
 There were kittiwakes (right) and gannets by the thousands.

 The Atlantic puffin (Fratercula arctica) is pelagic, spending more of its life at sea than on land.
-In spring, they come to shore to breed, each female laying a single egg in a burrow dug into rocky cliffs, then they return to the sea in late summer.
+In spring, they come to shore to breed, each female laying a single egg in a burrow dug into a rocky cliff, then they return to the sea in late summer.
 Their nesting sites range from Maine north through coastal Canada, Greenland, Iceland, Russia, the Faroes, Norway, Scotland, and Ireland.